nextapps-de/winbox/README.md

 <a name="customize"></a>
 ## Customize Window

-> Take a look into the <a href="https://github.com/nextapps-de/winbox/tree/master/src/css/themes">themes folder</a> to easily get some basics how to customize the window.
+> Additionally, take a look into the <a href="https://github.com/nextapps-de/winbox/tree/master/src/css/themes">themes folder</a> to get some ideas how to customize the window.

 The window boilerplate:

 <img src="https://cdn.jsdelivr.net/gh/nextapps-de/winbox@master/demo/boilerplate.svg?v=4" width="100%" alt="WinBox Boilerplate">

 Hide or disable specific icons:
 ```css
 .wb-min   { display: none }
 .wb-full  { display: none }